Watch Swallows Migration to see Masters of the Air

 Birds I have seen in Thailand

-Swallows migration
+Swallows Migration

 Swallows migrate during daylight, flying quite low and covering about 200 miles a day.